 No one has favorited this theater yet

-Located in Treharris, near to Merthyr Tydfil, the building was a typical Workmens' Hall design with two shops at its base, either side of the entrance and facing the square.
+The building was a typical Workmens' Hall design with two shops at its base, either side of the entrance and facing the square.
 It was being used as a cinema by 1910 and by 1914 was part of the Albany Ward Circuit.
 In 1920 one shop unit was a grocery store and the other housed a branch of Barclays Bank.
-It was part of the Albany Ward circuit, and they were taken over by Provincial Cinematograph Theatres(PCT) who were taken over by Gaumont British Theatres in February 1929.
+Albany Ward Circuit were taken over by Provincial Cinematograph Theatres(PCT) who were taken over by Gaumont British Theatres in February 1929.
 In 1930 it was taken over by an independent operator and was enlarged and re-opened in October 1930.

 By 1937 it was the Palace Theatre, and had a 28 feet wide proscenium and a 20 feet deep stage.
 There were three dressing rooms.
 At that time the Palace Theatre was equipped with a Klang-Tobis sound sytem.
 By 1954, an RCA sound system had been fitted.